Li Xin (Qin)

-Li Xin (李信), courtesy name Youcheng (有成), was a Chinese military general of Qin during the Warring States era.
+Li Xin (李信), courtesy name Youcheng (有成), was an important Chinese military general of Qin during the Warring States era.
 Alongside Wang Jian, Wang Ben and other generals, Li Xin served under Qin Shi Huang (Ying Zheng) in his conquest of the six Warring States.
-He is also the great-great-grandfather of Li Guang, a Han dynasty general.
+He was also the great-great-grandfather of Li Guang, a Han dynasty general.

 Early life

-As a son of the governor of Nanjun Commandery, Li Yao, he served during Qin Shi Huang's reign, initially as a footsoldier, then rose through the ranks through sheer determination and his background.
+As a son of the governor Li Yao or Li Pingyao of Nanjun Commandery; Li Xin started his military service during Qin Shi Huang's reign in the Qin campaigns of unification, becoming an important General of the Qin kingdom.

+Zhao state

-Wang Jian ordered Li to capture Handan to finalize the fall of Zhao, which he did successfully.
+He was present during the conquest of Zhao, and General Wang Jian ordered Li Xin to capture Handan to finalize the fall of Zhao, which he did successfully.

 Yan state

 After the fall of Zhao in 228 BCE, Wang Jian's army stationed in Zhongshan started preparations for an offensive war against Yan.
 Ju Wu (鞠武), a Yan minister, proposed to Xi, King of Yan, to form alliances with the Dai, Qi, and Chu states, and make peace with the Xiongnu in the north, as a preemptive measure in preparation for the Qin invasion.
 However, Crown Prince Dan felt that the alliance strategy was unlikely to succeed, so he sent Jing Ke to assassinate Ying Zheng, the king of Qin.
 Jing Ke entered Qin disguised as an envoy, bringing with him a map of Dukang and the head of Fan Yuqi, a turncoat Qin general.
 The assassination attempt failed and Jing Ke was killed.

 In 227 BCE, using the assassination attempt as casus belli, Ying Zheng ordered Wang Jian to lead an assault against Yan, with Meng Wu (蒙武) as Wang's deputy.
 The Qin defeated the Yan army as well as Yan's reinforcements from Dai in a battle on the eastern bank of the Yi River (易水), after which they captured the Yan capital, Ji (薊; present-day Beijing).
 Xi, King of Yan and his son, Crown Prince Dan, fled with their remaining forces to the Liaodong Peninsula.
-The Qin army pursued the retreating Yan to the Yan River (衍水; present-day Hun River, Liaoning), where they engaged with enemy forces and destroyed the bulk of Yan's army.
+The Qin army under General Li Xin, with several thousand men under his command, pursued the retreating Yan to the Yan River (衍水; present-day Hun River, Liaoning), where they engaged with enemy forces and destroyed the bulk of Yan's army and captured Dan.
 Later, Xi ordered Crown Prince Dan's execution and sent his son's head to Qin as an "apology" for the assassination attempt.
 Qin accepted the offer and did not attack Yan for the next three years.

-In 222 BCE, Wang Ben (王賁) led a Qin army to invade Liaodong, destroying Yan's remaining forces and ending the state of Yan.
+In 222 BCE, Wang Ben (王賁) & Li Xin led a Qin army to invade Liaodong, destroying Yan's remaining forces and ending the state of Yan.
 The former territories of Yan were partitioned and re-organized into the Qin dynasty's Yuyang (漁陽), Beiping (北平), Liaoxi (遼西) and Liaodong (遼東) commanderies.

+For his remarkable services during the attacks on Yan, Li Xin's worth and bravery earned him the trust of King Ying Zheng.